 Frequently Asked Questions

-Our Georgia 30 Hour Driver Education course is approved in Georgia to satisfy the 30 hour classroom driver education requirement under Joshua's law.
+Yes, our Georgia 30 Hour Driver Education course is approved in Georgia to satisfy the 30-hour classroom driver education requirement under Joshua's law.
+This training is required for 16- and 17-year-olds seeking their first license.
 You are also required to complete 40 hours of supervised driver training (which can be done with a parent or legal guardian).

 What is the Parent/Teen Driving Guide?